 Mop the floor with this solution

-What we’re gonna want to do is run the mop back over the top of the tiles.
-Don’t have to apply any new product to it.
+What we’re going to want to do is run the mop back over the top of the tiles.
+You don’t have to apply any new product to it.
 But what you’re doing is just running the mop over top of them.
 Drag the product back on top of the tile.

 What will happen is the product will run down off the sides of the tile into the grout lines.
-So you’re just basically scrubbing it and smearing it around to make sure that the tile stays covered the entire time.
+So you’re scrubbing it and smearing it around to ensure that the tile stays covered the entire time.

 Let the solution sit for five minutes